alexevans23/startup/README.md

 To deploy to the server: ./deployFiles.sh -k ~/source/repos/keys/uplift.pem -h uplift365.click -s simon

 It was good to learn how to connect CSS code to an html document.
 It was very simple

+I still need to add Node.Js in order for my posts to be saved.
+That is the next step.
+It is a sort of API call type of thing using a command called POST